Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 M669 without parameters will output the current settings to the console.

-Most parameters are described in separate sections below.
+> tbd check: maybe D1 D2 ... must be in separate lines.
+{.is-warning}

 Overview
 * K13 set robot kinematics and must be defined first